stacks-network/stacks-core/README.md

 # }
 ```

-We are considering the following simple contract `kv-store`, that you can save to `./kv-store.clar`:
+We will interact with the following simple contract `kv-store`.
+In our examples, we will assume this contract is saved to `./kv-store.clar`:

 ```scheme
 (define-map store ((key (buff 32))) ((value (buff 32))))